Anxiety disordersPanic disorder; Phobias; Panic attacks

 Note: For anxiety disorders in adults, the most effective treatments are usually combinations of drugs and CBT techniques.
 For children, CBT is usually the first treatment.

-Selective serotonin-reuptake inhibitors (SSRIs), or the serotonin-norepinephrine reuptake inhibitor (SNRI) venlafaxine (Effexor, generic), are the primary first-line treatment for anxiety disorders.
-For patients who are not helped by these drugs or who need help rapidly, benzodiazepines may be prescribed, either alone or in combination with an antidepressant.
-Other types of antidepressants, including tricyclic antidepressants, may also be used to treat patients with severe or chronic forms of anxiety disorders.
+SSRIs, or the SNRI venlafaxine (Effexor, generic), are the primary first-line treatment for anxiety disorders.
+For people who are not helped by these drugs or who need help rapidly, benzodiazepines may be prescribed, either alone or in combination with an antidepressant.
+Other types of antidepressants, including TCAs, may also be used to treat people with severe or chronic forms of anxiety disorders.

 Drug therapies for anxiety disorders work best in combination with cognitive behavioral therapy or some other form of psychotherapy.